techstreams/TSChatWise/docs/Install.md

 ## Important Notes

-* Multiple versions of **TSChatWise** can be used to provide notifications to a single [Google Chat Room](https://gsuite.google.com/products/chat/).
+:point_right: Multiple versions of **TSChatWise** can be used to provide notifications to a single [Google Chat Room](https://gsuite.google.com/products/chat/).

-* A single version of **TSChatWise** can provide notifications to multiple [Google Chat Rooms](https://gsuite.google.com/products/chat/).
+:point_right: A single version of **TSChatWise** can provide notifications to multiple [Google Chat Rooms](https://gsuite.google.com/products/chat/).

-* Check the [Apps Script Dashboard](https://script.google.com) for execution errors if TSFormBot does not work as expected.
+:point_right: Check the [Apps Script Dashboard](https://script.google.com) for execution errors if TSChatWise does not work as expected.

 ---